Knowledge graphSettings

 # Where:

-# supply = available_drivers in zone
+# supply = available_drivers in the zone

-# Example of zones (Geohash or H3 cells)
+# Example zones (Geohash or H3 cells)

 zone_9q8yy: